Backend Chart Rendering

 Currently you need to manually build the configuration module in your development environment.

-yarn build-chartcuterie-config
+pnpm build-chartcuterie-config

 You can then boot the Chartcuterie devservice.
-If the devservice doesn't start check that the chart-render.enabled key is correctly set to true (Use sentry config get chart-rendering.enabled).
+If the devservice doesn't start check that the chart-render.enabled key is correctly set to `true` (Use `sentry config get chart-rendering.enabled`).

-sentry devservices up chartcuterie
+devservices up --mode chartcuterie

 You can validate that the service has successfully started by checking the logs